 If you have a Medicare drug plan that already includes coverage in the gap, you may get a discount after your plan's coverage has been applied to the drug's price.
 The discount for brand-name drugs will apply to the remaining amount that you owe.

-In 2018, Medicare will pay 56% of the price for generic drugs during the coverage gap (in 2019, Medicare will pay 63% of the price).
-You'll pay the remaining 44% of the price (in 2019, 37% of the price).
+In 2019, Medicare will pay 63% of the price for generic drugs during the coverage gap.
+You'll pay the remaining 37% of the price.
 What you pay for generic drugs during the coverage gap decreases each year until it reaches 25% in 2020.
 The coverage for generic drugs works differently from the discount for brand-name drugs.
 For generic drugs, only the amount you pay will count toward getting you out of the coverage gap.

 If you have a Medicare drug plan that already includes coverage in the gap, you may get a discount after your plan's coverage has been applied to the drug's price.